 Network design projects frequently create cost-cutting opportunities for the client, such as replacing aging infrastructure with newer, faster and more efficient devices, which can save the client money over time.
 Experts like Gray point to experiences with medium-sized SMB shops that are only taking on new projects that will reduce their operating costs and show a complete ROI within several years.
-This is usually coupled with an interest in granular control over company assets and property, which involves the introduction or expansion of identity management [link to the identity management HST] technologies for the client.
+This is usually coupled with an interest in granular control over company assets and property, which involves the introduction or expansion of identity management technologies for the client.

-Cost-cutting also involves network simplification -- shedding excess infrastructure or moving more services and applications from the data center to the Web, a Software as a Service (SaaS) [do we have an SaaS Explained?] provider, or into "the cloud" to limit the client's dependence on bandwidth and network hardware.
+Cost-cutting also involves network simplification -- shedding excess infrastructure or moving more services and applications from the data center to the Web, a Software as a Service (SaaS) provider, or into "the cloud" to limit the client's dependence on bandwidth and network hardware.
 Sobel said that solution providers should consider cloud computing for their network design projects.

 "The customer may be looking to do that now or may need to do it in the future -- have some of their infrastructure stored out in the cloud rather than on-premise," he said.
 "Factoring that in is important in the design stage."
 For example, moving to cloud computing may demand more or different WAN connectivity or greater VPN access, or precipitate other changes to the client's network.
 Outsourcing network maintenance and other related tasks can cut costs, as well as provide recurring revenue opportunities for solution providers that are positioned to deliver those services.